smirarab/ASTRAL/astral-tutorial-template.md

 ---

 ### Exact version
 ASTRAL has an exact and a heuristic version.
 The heuristic version solves the optimization problem exactly subject to the constraint that all the bipartitions in the species tree should be present in at least one of the input gene trees, or in a set of some other bipartitions that (since [version 4.5.1](CHANGELOG.md)) ASTRAL automatically infers from the set of input gene trees as likely bipartitions in the species tree.
 The constrained version of ASTRAL is the default.
-However, when you have a small number of taxa (typically 17 taxa or less), the exact version of ASTRAL can also run in reasonable time.
+However, when you have a small number of taxa (e.g., 18 taxa or less), the exact version of ASTRAL can also run in reasonable time.

 Since the mammalian dataset we have used so far has 37 taxa, the exact version cannot run on it.
 However, we have created a subset of this dataset that has all 9 primates, tree shrew, rat, rabbit, horse, and the sloth (a total of 14 taxa).
 We can run the exact version of ASTRAL on this reduced dataset.
 Run: